Measurement

 - metadata features which can vary per frame and

-- custom calculated features that are defined by an equation that uses the above.
+- calculated features that are defined by an equation that uses the above.

 Field measurements are typically performed during time or under different condition.
 For example in Calcium, FRET, FRAP experiments.